magdalenaperry/brute-force-alpha-project/README.md

 create a new viewport
 (view_portal)
-when the patient goes into their portal they able to view their info in order to to that create a model for patient(un-comment all that stuff and create the relationships)
+when the patient goes into their portal they able to view their info in order to do that create a model for patient(un-comment all that stuff and create the relationships)

 MAGS